noura-shaker/learning--journal/README.md

 # growth mindset
-#i can get smarter by learning my goal and effort make me stronger and i would spend more time to learning
+#i can get smarter by learning my goal so effort make me stronger and i would spend more time to learning
 **so how can we develop our growth mindset ?**

-1.Learn new skills
+1.*Learn new skills*

-2.Trying new activities or hobbies can also help keep your brain tuned up.
+2.*Trying new activities or hobbies can also help keep your brain tuned up*

-3. read
+3.*read*